 The simple fact is that CMOs are more valuable than ever.
-Just take a look at a CMO like Marisa Thalberg of Lowe’s.
+Just take a look at a chief marketing officer like Marisa Thalberg of Lowe’s.
 She has been instrumental in helping the brand gain more prominence.
 Some of her ideas include working with American Idol contestants, making content aimed at specific communities, and partnering with famed designer Iris Apfel on a new collection of home decor items.
-Marketing Drive reports after hiring her, “The home improvement retailer saw U.S. comp sales, a key business metric, up 12.3% in the first quarter and 35% in the second quarter.
+Marketing Drive reports after hiring her, “The home improvement retailer saw U.S. comp sales, a key metric, up 12.3% in the first quarter and 35% in the second quarter.
 Same-store sales surged 30.1% in the third quarter, topping estimates for 22.8% growth, while online sales rose 106%.”

-A great CMO can drive growth and success for a business for many years.
+A great CMO can drive growth and success for many years.
 To do so, however, you need to have a company that positions them for success.
 Without that support, the CMO can only do so much.
 This article will show you the basics of the chief marketing officer job and how they can help companies reach their potential.

 What Is a CMO?

 A chief marketing officer (CMO) sets a company’s marketing direction, builds a business’s marketing strategy, manages creative information, and leads multiple marketing teams.
 Additionally, they are in charge of executing the vision of the CEO, CVO, or founder of the company in a creative way.
-If you think of an organization like building a house, the CMO would be the architect.
+If you think of an organization like building a house, the chif marketing officer would be the architect.
 With this role, they must synergize with cross-functional teams such as product development and customer services to bring the business’s vision to life.